pictograms.info

 Category

-Sports, Sporting Activities, Activities, Recreation, Tourism, Concessions
+Sports, Ball Sports, Sporting Activities, Activities, Recreation, Tourism, Concessions

 Message / Function

-To indicate the location of facilities for playing tennis
+For notice in general and to indicate the location of facilities for playing tennis

 Source Description